Minka

-Minka (民家) are vernacular houses constructed in any one of several traditional Japanese building styles.
+Minka (民家), sometimes called kominka (古民家) are vernacular houses constructed in any one of several traditional Japanese building styles.

 In the context of the four divisions of society, (Minka) were the dwellings of farmers, artisans, and merchants (i.e., the three non-samurai castes).
 This connotation no longer exists in the modern Japanese language, and any traditional Japanese-style residence of appropriate age could be referred to as (Minka).